-Home to ten galleries in an art nouveau building first opened in 1899, the Whitechapel mixes up is themed exhibits between established and emerging artists.
-Picasso’s Guernica was first displayed here in 1939.
-Watch for music, readings and films on Thursdays and some Fridays, or pop into the uber-designed cafe for a break.
+Home to ten galleries in an art nouveau building first opened in 1899, the Whitechapel Gallery mixes up themed exhibits between established and emerging artists.
+There are always at least some artworks to see for free.
+Picasso's Guernica was first displayed here in 1939.
+Watch for music, readings and films, or pop into the uber-designed cafe for a break.

-This article was first published in February 2011.
-It was refreshed in November 2012.
+This article was first published in February 2011 and updated by James Smart in August 2016.